tldr-pages/tldr/pages/windows/wsl-open.md

 `wsl-open {{.}}`

-- Open a URL in the default web browser in Windows:
+- Open a URL in the system default web browser in Windows:

 `wsl-open {{https://example.com}}`

-- Open a specific file in the in the default application in Windows:
+- Open a specific file in the system default application in Windows:

 `wsl-open {{path/to/file}}`

-- Set `wsl-open` as your shell's web browser (open links with `wsl-open`):
+- Set `wsl-open` as the shell's web browser (open links with `wsl-open`):

 `wsl-open -w`